-In April 2021, we had our second Amped User Days, an event reserved for our users which put together 298 people from 34 different countries.
+In April 2021, we had our second Amped User Days.
+This event was reserved for our users which put together 298 people from 34 different countries.

-While we are in constant communication with our users, we wanted to get a bird’s eye view of the industry and behaviors with video evidence so we took the opportunity to ask them to contribute to our study by replying to a few questions.
+While we are in constant communication with our users, we wanted to get a bird’s eye view of the industry and behaviors with video evidence.
+We took the opportunity to ask our users to contribute to our study by replying to a few questions.

-I thought some of the highlights from the survey were quite interesting, so I’ll go over them in this post.
+I thought some of the highlights from the survey on video evidence were quite interesting, so I’ll go over them in this post.

 Read on to see some of our questions and replies from our users.